Nertonm/TuyaSmartBulbs_API/README.md

 # Tuya Smart Bulbs API

 This is an API for Tuya-powered Smart Bulbs, using FastAPI, uvicorn, and TinyTuya.
-At the moment it's very minimal, triggering some of the standard bulb commands, but I plan on adding more.
+At the moment it's very minimal, triggering some of the standard bulb commands and few scenes, but I plan on adding more.

 The bulbs I'm using are e-luminate Smart Candle E14, as well as a couple of other Tuya-powered models.
 Intstructions for setting up the bulbs and getting the dev keys can be found at